Fridge Stocking Strategies for 5-Minute Vegan Meals #2

 Millet Delight – heat time 1 minute

 The trick is to make a bit extra when you’re cooking a main course.
 Then you will always have some yummies in the fridge to make a 5-minute meal!
 The Millet Delight was from an original dinner of millet cooked in homemade veggie broth, oven roasted butternut squash, kale leaves moistened with fresh lime juice, all of this sautéed with a bit of garlic and olive oil and finished with hemp seeds and some wheat-free tamari.
 You could heat this in a skillet while the soup is heating in the microwave.

 See, when you break it down, it’s a cinch to pull off that meal in 5-minutes.
 It just takes a bit of planning when you’re shopping and cooking on the weekends.

 Do you have a favorite 5-minute meal?
-We’d love to hear about it!
+I’d love to hear about it!